avkoll/gCodePlotterGenerator/progresslog.md

 - **Notes**:
   - the updated grbl settings in this repo work at a ratio of 2.54 : 1. moving to position 100 moves it ~254mm instead of 100mm
   - Fixed the problem above ^ I had the grbl settings wrong...
+  - the size of the file is not the problem. it is still giving error 9 when I only include the first ten lines of the snowflake file so it is something with the commands
   -